asahala/Cuneiformtools/README.md

 Validate ´input´ that can be either a single string or a list or tuple of strings.
 Reveals if the text has characters not defined in the custom alphabet.

 #### Tokenizer().separate(string)
 Tokenizes Oracc cuneiform transliteration given as a ´string´ into signs.
+TODO: Determinatives, phonetic complements.

 ## download_corpora.py